 Buildings with outdoor lighting systems that offer a unique landscape layout or architectural design make for an especially appealing subject to photograph when lit up at night and will certainly help you add that wow factor to showcase your work.
 With that in mind and imagery being so critical for selling clients on your future projects as a landscape architect or lighting designer, here are some considerations to understand prior to just going to snap that quick shot with a phone instead of a camera with the proper lens for capturing the best nighttime photography to truly showcase the value of your lighting designs at their real estate during the late afternoon into the evenings at night.

-- 1) Nightscape Considerations: When shooting upwards at night you can expect the building to slope inwards at the top, especially when a wide-angle lens is used to capture that entire scene.
-To avoid this, move to a higher position to reduce the distortion or use a special shift lens that’s designed to correct perspective.
-As noted, some of the more advanced lenses, may get pricey though for an average photographer who barely shoots their lighting designs so plan to make time for this after every project to build out your portfolio and to win new jobs.
-Try to include the whole building by using a wider angle lens or stepping back to a more suitable viewpoint.
-Choose the position carefully.
-The same building could be shot head-on, or at an angle and always try to get a photo from that same spot in both total darkness and with your lighting design fully illuminated.
+- 1) Nightscape Considerations: When shooting a buildings architecture upwards at night you can expect the building to slope inwards at the top, giving that roof line is falling forward feeling to the viewer.
+With that building is falling down perspective feeling often becoming even more noticeable when a wide-angle lens is used to capture that entire scene and not one specific for architecture with a shift lens.
+To avoid this, move to a higher position to reduce the distortion perception or use a special shift lens that’s designed to correct that perspective.
+As noted, some of the more advanced lenses, may get pricey though for an average photographer who barely shoots their lighting designs very often, so plan to make time for this after every project to build out your portfolio and to win new jobs, or rely on a high quality photo editor and good software, to help you out with correcting that dreaded falling architecture perspective effect.
+Also, as you may try to include the whole building, by using a wider angle lens or stepping back to a more suitable viewpoint.
+Choose the position carefully!
+The same building could be shot head-on, or at an angle, and always try to get a photo from that same spot in both total darkness and with your lighting design fully illuminated.

 - 2) The Exposure Matters: When the sun goes down the light changes in two ways; firstly the exposure time required increases and secondly the color of the light becomes warmer.
 Also in regards to the best exposure, consider that In typical lighting design applications there is low light levels and the shutter speed that’s necessary to ensure a good exposure will usually be too long to avoid a camera shake when hand holding the camera.
 Using a tripod enables you to shoot at these long exposure times of between 1/15sec and several seconds or even minutes.
 If you don’t have a tripod you can usually find a wall, lamppost or tree to support the camera, which can help considerably.
 Or you can try switching to a higher ISO as most cameras now cope well in the higher ranges.
 This means that in low light situations, such as shooting buildings at night, you can take photos with minimal noise or blurring.
 You’ll also want to put your camera’s self-timer into action or use a remote release if you have one as even pressing the shutter button can introduce shake that’ll leave your with blurry shots.